Changing the narrative around local companies TEY_post_Maxwell_Oko

 Can you give us an overview of Eraskorp’s company structure?

 Erasko Energy is the EPCIS company transitioning into a full-scale gas processing entity.
-Eraskon, a joint venture between Eraskorp and the NCDMB, is focused on lubricants and chemicals and is currently developing a lubricants blending facility in Bayelsa State.
-Facilities Protections Services Limited (FPSL) is focused on the security of critical oil and gas assets.
+Eraskon, a joint venture between Eraskorp and the Nigerian Content Development and Monitoring Board (NCDMB), is focused on lubricants and chemicals and is currently developing a lubricants blending facility in Bayelsa State.
+Facilities Protection Services Limited (FPSL) is focused on the security of critical oil and gas assets.

 What is Eraskorp’s growth strategy?

-Florence OKOLI: We believe that our strength lies in our capacity to diversify and leverage our specific skills, as well as our competitive advantage.
+Florence OKOLI: We believe that our strength lies in our capacity to diversify and leverage our specific strengths, as well as our competitive advantage.

-We have acquired 50 hectares of landmass for the siting of our industrial manufacturing complex (IMC).
-We are currently focused on developing our flagship project, a 64,000-litres-per-day lubricants blending facility with plastics and packaging manufacturing lines incorporated as part of the facility.
+We have acquired 50 hectares [500,000 square metres] of landmass for the siting of our industrial manufacturing complex (IMC).
+We are currently focused on developing our flagship project, a 64,000-litre-per-day lubricants blending facility with plastics and packaging manufacturing lines incorporated as part of the facility.
 This is just phase one of the project.
 Phases two and three will extend this project to the manufacturing of chemicals and household products.

 We recently concluded feasibility studies for the development of an LPG processing plant as part of our strategy to participate in the ongoing gas transition agenda.
-This LPG processing plant is also a first step in our plans to develop a GTL plant to facilitate required integration, as mentioned above.
+This LPG processing plant will also serve as an intermediate step in our plans to ultimately develop a GTL plant towards facilitating required integration, as mentioned before.
 We are starting with the LPG processing plant for now, due to the huge requirements for scale (both in gas volumes and capital expenditure) for the viability of the GTL plant.

 What are the most recent operational updates regarding your lubricants and blending plant?

-How is Eraskorp planning to penetrate the Nigerian lubricants market?
+How is Eraskorp planning to cement its position in the Nigerian lubricants market?

-MO: It will take some effort to get customers to switch from widely accepted international products to our lubricants.
+MO: We recognise that it will take some effort to get customers to switch from widely accepted international products to our lubricants.
 The main barrier local companies are facing right now is the perception that their products are not as reliable as the ones provided by the IOCs.
 We developed this plant to demonstrate that local companies can deploy world-class facilities with international quality standards.
-We appreciate the support of the Nigerian Content Development and Monitoring Board (NCDMB), our partners on the project as they have been, and continue to be, collaborative throughout the entire process.
-Eraskorp will compete with the best lubricants manufacturers not only in Nigeria but also regionally.
+We appreciate the support of the NCDMB, our partners on the project, as they have been, and continue to be, collaborative throughout the entire process.
+We will compete with the best lubricants manufacturers not only in Nigeria but also regionally.

 What are the plant’s key competitive advantages?

-MO: The plant will be the first of its kind in the southern region, creating a first-mover advantage.
+MO: The plant will be the first of its kind in the South-South region, creating a first-mover advantage.
 Our facility is an end-to-end solution that will provide a complete range of services.
-We will provide both blow moulding and blending processes, while currently, most companies are forced to seek out these services from two different sources.
+It will have both blow moulding and blending processes, which is unique, as currently, most companies are forced to seek out these services from two different sources.
 On top of this, we will provide security seals and capping, making us a proper one-stop solution.

 Our turnkey capability will hugely impact Nigeria because these services and products are currently being imported.
 Nigeria imports 1 million litres of lubricants annually, and our plant will have a total capacity of 64,000 litres per day (with the potential to increase to 128,000 litres per day based on a double-shift approach).
 Regarding job creation, we will start with 200 workers directly employed in the plant, while having 800 indirect workers in associated services such as retail and transportation.